google/starlark-go/doc/spec.md

 <a id='string·split'></a>
 ### string·split

-`S.split([sep [, maxsplit]])` returns the list of substrings of S, splitting at occurrences of `sep`.
+`S.split([sep [, maxsplit]])` returns the list of substrings of S, splitting at occurrences of the delimiter string `sep`.

-If `sep` is not specified or is `None`, `split` splits the string between space characters and discards empty substrings.
+Consecutive occurrences of `sep` are considered to delimit empty strings, so `'food'.split('o')` returns `['f', '', 'd']`.
+Splitting an empty string with a specified separator returns `['']`.
 If `sep` is the empty string, `split` fails.

+If `sep` is not specified or is `None`, `split` uses a different
+algorithm: it removes all leading spaces from S
+(or trailing spaces in the case of `rsplit`), then splits the string around each consecutive non-empty sequence of Unicode white space characters.

+If S consists only of white space, `split` returns the empty list.

-If `maxsplit` is given, it specifies the maximum number of splits.
+If `maxsplit` is given and non-negative, it specifies a maximum number of splits.

 ```python
 "one two  three".split()                    # ["one", "two", "three"]